waza-ari/monolog-mysql/README.md

 It can log text messages to a specific table, and creates the table automatically if it does not exist.
 The class further allows to dynamically add extra attributes, which are stored in a separate database field, and can be used for later analyzing and sorting.

-= Installation
+# Installation
-monolog-mysql is availaible via composer.
+monolog-mysql is available via composer.
 Just add the following line to your required section in composer.json and do a `php composer.phar update`.

 ```
 "wazaari/monolog-mysql": ">1.0.0"